DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teaching-degree-apprenticeships.md

 • GCSEs at grade 4 (C) or above in English and maths (and science if you want to teach primary)
 • A levels - the number of A levels and grades required will be set by individual universities

-Other eligibility requirements:
+You must also be:

-• resident of England for the last 3 years or more
+• a resident of England for the last 3 years or more
 • age 16 years or over

 ## How to apply for a teacher degree apprenticeship (TDA)